 All of our product candidates are currently in clinical or preclinical development.
-We dosed the first subject in our first clinical trials of EDP1066, EDP1815 and EDP 1503 in 2018.
+We dosed the first subjects in our clinical trial of our first monoclonal microbial candidate in our inflammation portfolio, EDP1066, in April 2018, and commenced initial clinical trials for our second inflammation candidate, EDP1815, and our oncology product candidate, EDP1503, in the fourth quarter of 2018, but have not completed any clinical trials for these or any other product candidates.
 It is impossible to predict when or if any of our product candidates will prove effective and safe in humans or will receive regulatory approval, and the risk of failure through the product development process is high.
 Before obtaining marketing approval from regulatory authorities for the sale of any product candidate, we must complete preclinical development and then conduct extensive clinical trials to demonstrate the safety and efficacy of our product candidates in humans.
-Clinical testing is expensive, difficult to design and implement, can take many years to complete and is uncertain as to outcome.
+Clinical testing is expensive. difficult to design and implement, can take many years to complete and is uncertain as to outcome.
 A failed clinical trial can occur at any stage of testing.
 The outcome of preclinical testing and early clinical trials may not be predictive of the success of later clinical trials, and interim results of a clinical trial do not necessarily predict final results.
-For example, in our initial clinical trials, drug products will be delivered in a capsule coated for targeted release in the gut.
-This formulation has not previously been clinically tested, nor are we able to dose mice with a capsule coated for targeted release in the gut.
+For example, in our initial clinical trials, drug products will be delivered in a capsule coated for targeted release in the small intestine.
+This formulation has not previously been clinically tested, nor are we able to dose mice with a capsule coated for targeted release in the small intestine.
 Our ongoing and planned clinical trials will be the first time this formulation is tested, and we cannot assure you that the results of this formulation will be consistent with the observations from our preclinical studies.
 A number of companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in advanced clinical trials due to adverse safety profiles or lack of efficacy, notwithstanding promising results in earlier studies, and we cannot be certain that we will not face similar setbacks.